 Fikkie (1963) Joeki Simak

-Sculptor Joeki Simak (Budapest, Hungary, 1925 - Rotterdam, 2015) attended the art academy in Rotterdam, where she has continued to live and work since then.
-She was active as an artist from the 1940 period.
-She lived until her death on January 8 2015 in a retirement home, where her studio was also located.
-In her own words, she made 'figure representations', in which people played an important role.
+Sculptor Joeki Simak (Budapest, Hungary, 1925 - Rotterdam, 2015) attended the art academy in Rotterdam, where she has continued to live and work ever since.
+She was active as an artist from the period 1940.
+Until her death on January 8, 2015, she lived in a retirement home, where her studio was also located.
+She says she made 'figure performances', in which people played an important role.
 Simak also worked with paintings, ceramics and graphics, depicting domestic scenes and panoramas, among other things.
 She was married to sculptor Huib Noorlander.